Anastasia of Greater Poland: Regency

 The deaths of Princes Ratibor (14–15 January 1183) and Wartislaw (18 February 1184), left Anastasia's sons as the only heirs of Duke Bogislaw I. On 18 March 1187 the Duke died while hunting near Sassnitz; at that time, his two surviving sons Bogislaw II and Casimir II were minors.
 For this, they succeeded in the Duchy as co-rulers under the regency of their mother, who was assisted in the government firstly by Wartislaw, castellan of Stettin (during 1187–1189) and later by Jaromar I, Prince of Rügen (during 1189–1198).
 However, the real authority over the Duchy of Pomerania was held by Anastasia until 1208, when her sons were declared adults and began their personal government.

 Later life

-Anastasia survived her sons: Casimir II was dead by the end of 1219 and Bogislaw II died on 24 January 1220.
+Anastasia survived both her sons: Casimir II was dead by the end of 1219 and Bogislaw II died on 24 January 1220.
 Four years later, on 7 July 1224, she issued a document under which she approved the foundation of a Norbertine monastery in Trzebiatów, which was richly endowed by the Dowager Duchess, giving to them a part of her widow's seat (received after his marriage): twenty castles and seven villages.
 After the construction of the monastery was finished, Anastasia moved there, but she never took the religious vows.

-The last time Anastasia appeared in public was on 31 May 1240 her grandson Wartislaw III confirmed the foundation of the monastery.
+The last time Anastasia appeared in public was on 31 May 1240, when her grandson Wartislaw III confirmed the foundation of the monastery.
 She died soon after that date and was buried in the Norbertine monastery in Trzebiatów.